 Although stone and brick walls have been used for ages, they are still used today.
 Their warm aesthetics, lovely styles, and color make them a good substitute for drywall.

-Brick and masonry are excellent choices if you live in a suburban or rural area.
-This is primarily due to its toughness and longevity.
+Brick and masonry are excellent choices for suburban or rural areas.
+This is primarily due to their toughness and longevity.

 They also function well when combined with drywall.
 A common practice is using brick and masonry in one room and drywall to dry the adjacent rooms.
 The objective is to produce something distinctive and beautiful.